AaltoSciComp/scicomp-docs/tech/index.rst

 Time: The next speaker announce the time/date of the seminar the week before.
 The speaker sends invitation with the Zoom link.

-Duration: Rough estimate: ~30 minutes by the main speaker + ~15 minutes questions/discussion, if any.
+Duration: Rough estimate: ~40 minutes by the main speaker + ~20 minutes questions/discussion, if any.

 Place: Zoom, ask for an invitation but it is usually the :doc:`garage link </help/garage>`.

-It is not a right but a priveledge to participate.
-Free.
+*It is not a right but a priveledge to participate.
+Free.*

 Topics
 ======